 - POL's new strategy is ambitious and I support what management is trying to achieve - we all want to see a sustainable and growing POL which is less reliant on HMG funding.
-However I understand that there are a number of risks in the plan that will make it challenging for management to deliver its objectives successfully. - I would like to understand the key risks in the plan and how you plan to address these.
-In particular I have questions around the proposed change to NTP and the extent to which POL will be able to secure the support of stakeholders and manage the national and local concerns of customers and subpostmasters.
+However I understand that there are a number of risks in the plan that will make it challenging for management to deliver its objectives successfully. - I would like to understand what you see as being the key risks in the plan and how you plan to address these.
+In particular I have questions around management's proposed change to NTP and the extent to which POL will both be able to secure the support of stakeholders and manage the national and local concerns of customers and subpostmasters.